 If Generateblocks is not what you’re switching to, the process will probably still work.
-And if you’re switching from Elementor to an in-house developer, make sure you put all resources at their disposal, including the audit you made.
+And if you’re switching from Elementor to an in-house developer, ensure you put all resources at their disposal, including the audit you made.

 Step 3 – Remove Or Replace Pages

-With a thorough audit and new tools ready to go, it’s time to remove or replace the content you created with a page builder.
-If you have entire pages built with nothing but a tool like Elementor, you should start from scratch.
+With a thorough audit and new tools ready, it’s time to remove or replace the content you created with a page builder.
+You should start from scratch if you have entire pages built with nothing but a tool like Elementor.

-For pages that are only in part made with builders, you can scrap particular elements and then replace them with an alternative from your new tool.
+For pages only in part made with builders, you can scrap particular elements and then replace them with an alternative from your new tool.

-However, if you made the change to GenerateBlocks, you might find it harder to recreate page builder elements with 100% accuracy.
+However, changing to GenerateBlocks might make it harder to recreate page builder elements with 100% accuracy.
 It’s not impossible.
 It just takes a while, especially if you relied on templates the first time you built your site.

-My advice is to take this opportunity to switch things up, find a new look for some elements.
-If you hired someone to be in charge of your new site, try to accommodate them as much as possible.
+I advise you to switch things up and find a new look for some elements.
+If you hired someone to charge your new site, try accommodating them as much as possible.
 Be very clear and specific in your communication.
 It’s the easiest way to make sure you get a website that looks exactly like you want it to.

 Step 4 – Review Your Site

-When you manage to change all the pages or elements previously created in a page builder, it’s time to check the frontend one more time, just to make sure everything is smooth.
+When you manage to change all the pages or elements previously created in a page builder, it’s time to check the front end one more time to make sure everything is smooth.

 You can use a tool that checks uptime on your site, but that would only reveal bugs and errors.
-To make sure everything is crisp and clean, open your site as a visitor and check every page.
+To ensure everything is crisp and clean, open your site as a visitor and check every page.